DLFMetadataAssessment/WebsiteDocumentation/entries/installation.md

 <h2 id="nextsteps">Next Steps</h2>

-Once you've set up your environments, you are ready to begin [contributing to a DLF MAWG website](contributing-to-site).
+Once you've set up your environments, you are ready to begin [contributing to a DLF MAWG repository](contributing-to-site).

 <a href="#top">Return to top</a>